vniow/laser-server-demo/readme.md

-## hi
+## what is this

 I've been learning programming using the laser-dac library to create some simple games.
-This repo serves as the base for the interactivity using a modified version of the Simulator to work with mouse and keyboard inputs.
+This repo serves as the base for the interactivity portion using a modified version of the Simulator to work with mouse and keyboard inputs.

-**Note** I do not have a laser to test this.
+**Note:** I do not have a laser to test this.
 Do you?
 Let's get in touch.

-# usage
+# how to use

+0. Ensure you've got `node` and `npm` set up.
+I'm using node v18 LTS and npm 8.15.

 1. Clone the repo
 2. Run `npm i`